 A blow to the brain may cause one to begin to lose their memory over time and it may even interfere with his or her ability to speak.
 This can happen simply by jostling the brain – even when there is no apparent head wound.

 There are several types of closed head injuries.
 A concussion is usually a minor brain injury that is the result of a blow to the head that shakes the brain inside the skull.
 Symptoms of a concussion include disorientation or slurred speech or the victim could actually be knocked unconscious.

-A second type of traumatic brain injury is subdural hematoma.
-In this case the actual skull bone is not broken but there is severe trauma to the brain and an artery bursts.
+The second type of traumatic brain injury is a subdural hematoma.
+In this case, the actual skull bone is not broken but there is severe trauma to the brain and an artery bursts.
 Unless treated immediately death is all but certain.